 Prostitution itself is not illegal but there are a number of offences linked to it.
 For example it is an offence to control a prostitute for gain, or to keep a brothel.

 Prostitution has a close affinity with a host of other important social issues, in particular crime, drugs, sexual equality, poverty and health.

 As with all matters of sexuality, prostitution continues to be debated on both social and moral levels.

-Social conservatives believe that prostitution is intrinsically morally corrupt and a challenge to family values.
+Social conservatives believe that prostitution is intrinsically and morally corrupt, and that it represents a challenge to family values.
 Many religious groups support making prostitution illegal, adding a further aspect to the debate.
 Leading feminists and women’s groups also favour legal controls, arguing that prostitution is degrading and exploitative in its nature.